- Minsk, Russian Empire

 - RCA (Radio Corporation of America)

-Sarnoff was born on 27 February 1891, the oldest of five children, in Minsk, Russia.
+Sarnoff was born on 27 February 1891, the oldest of five children, outside Minsk in imperial Russia.
 He and his family immigrated to the United States in 1900 and settled on the Lower East Side of Manhattan.
-Sarnoff’s first job was as a newsboy.
-At the age of fifteen, his grade schooling finished, he literally stumbled into the wrong building and found a job as a messenger boy for the Commercial Cable Company.
-Later he found work as an office boy and then a telegrapher for the Marconi Wireless Company of America.
-While there, Sarnoff met Guglielmo Marconi, the famous radio pioneer, who served as Sarnoff’s mentor.
+Sarnoff’s first job was as a newsboy; the existence of so much information so cheaply available was a revelation.
+At fifteen, his grade schooling finished, to support his family he found a job as a messenger boy for the Commercial Cable Company.
+When his boss refused him time off for Rosh Hashanah, he joined the Marconi Wireless Telegraph Company of America as an office boy and then a telegrapher.

-But Sarnoff was not satisfied with the enormous success of home radio.
-He foresaw the merger of radio with the phonograph, network broadcasting (the NBC network) and the movie industry.
-Sarnoff also recognized the potential of another home entertainment device—the television.
-In the 1920s and 1930s, he allocated large sums of RCA research money to television projects and funded the work of Vladimir Zworykin who developed an early electronic camera tube.
+But Sarnoff was not satisfied with home radio's success.
+He advocated the merger of radio with the phonograph, portable radios, network broadcasting (NBC), and development of sound on film for the movie industry.
+In addition, from 1929 to 1939, as RCA's president during the Depression, he allocated $10 million to develop an electronic television system, based largely on the work of Vladimir Zworykin, who invented a practical electronic camera tube.
 When other developers and their patents got in Sarnoff’s way, he fought them hard.
-Philo T. Farnsworth was one of the few who stood up to Sarnoff and won.
+Philo T. Farnsworth was one of the few who stood up to Sarnoff and won, while joining with RCA to advocate commercial TV in 1940-41.